Catch this stellar performance about forbidden love

 This is just one of the many interesting anecdotes that visitors will be regaled with at the Cape Town Diamond Museum.
-Situated in the Clock Tower Precinct at the year-round hotspot, the V&A Waterfront, the establishment is the only one of its kind in South Africa.
+Situated in the Clock Tower Precinct at the V&A Waterfront, the establishment is the only one of its kind in South Africa.

-The Cape Town Diamond Museum, a gift from acclaimed jeweller Shimansky to the Mother City, is a non-profit organisation dedicated to creating a new appreciation for diamonds.
+The Cape Town Diamond Museum, a gift from acclaimed jeweller Shimansky to the Mother City, is a non-profit organisation dedicated to creating a new appreciation of diamonds.

 Opposite the visual representation are three vitrines that house examples of rocks related to diamonds: there’s kimberlite, in which diamonds are usually found, and pyrope, which is commonly situated near diamond-bearing rock.
 Other interesting examples include peridotite (the oldest substance known to man) and desert roses (crystals from the Namib Desert).